• Awards & Features

 View fullsize Black and White Guild Inn Estate Wedding Portrait

-Their ceremony took place in the covered outdoor ceremony space at The Guild Inn Estate, which is such a smart setup for a Toronto wedding.
-You get the fresh air, the trees, and that park feeling, but you are still protected if the weather decides to act like Toronto weather.
-And we all know Toronto weather loves drama.
+Their ceremony took place in the covered outdoor ceremony space at The Guild Inn Estate, which is such a solid setup for Toronto weddings.

 Newlyweds share a kiss during their ceremony at The Guild Inn Estate in Scarborough, Toronto, with guests cheering and warm string lights glowing overhead.